Learn About Universal Studios Orlando Resort

 Universal Studios Orlando Resort has three separate theme parks

-Universal Studios Orlando has changed much more than Islands of Adventure over the years.
-Most of the original rides have closed, but rides and shows themed to the Simpsons, Despicable Me, Men in Black, the Mummy, Shrek, and Terminator sprang up in their place.
+Universal Studios Orlando and Islands of Adventure have changed a lot over the years.
+Most of the original rides have closed.
+Currently rides and shows themed to the Simpsons, Despicable Me, Men in Black, the Mummy, Jason Bourne, and The Tonight Show sprang up in their place.

-Although the three parks are right next to each other, they require separate admission tickets or you may also buy a two or three park ticket that lets you move between them all day.
+Although the three parks are near to each other, they require separate admission tickets or you may also buy a two or three-park ticket that lets you move between them all day.

 Universal Studios Orlando Resort has an entertainment complex called CityWalk

 CityWalk is a great spot for nightlife after the theme parks close or if you just want a change of pace.
-It has numerous clubs and restaurants, like Bubba Gump Shrimp Company, Hard Rock Cafe, NBA City, the Latin Quarter, and Jimmy Buffet’s Margaritaville.
+It has clubs and restaurants, like Bubba Gump Shrimp Company, Hard Rock Cafe, NBC Grill, Antojitos, and Jimmy Buffet’s Margaritaville.
 Family-friend fast food options include Burger King, Moe’s Southwest Grill, Panda Express, and Cinnabon.

 You can catch a movie at the AMC theaters or play a round or two of miniature golf at the Hollywood Drive-In.
-You can even see a Blue Man Group performance in the Sharp Aquos Theater.
 The two courses pay tribute to horror and science fiction movies.
-Stores include Tommy Bahama, Katie’s Candy Co., the Endangered Species Store, the Universal Studios Store, and Fossil, Inc.
+A large Universal Store has all the merch you could want to form the parks.

 There’s no admission charge for CityWalk, so you can visit it any time, even if you don’t plan to go to the theme parks.
 You’ll be charged for parking, but rates drop in the evening to attract more business to the shops and eateries.

 Many Orlando visitors believe that the Wizarding World of Harry Potter is a separate theme park with its own admission charge.
-Some even think they’ll find it at Walt Disney World, but it’s actually park of Islands of Adventure.
-Your regular theme park ticket gets you into Hogsmeade, too.
+Some even think they’ll find it at Walt Disney World, but it’s actually part of Islands of Adventure and Universal Studios.

-Wizarding World Harry Potter Universal Orlando The highlight is Hogwarts Castle, which houses the signature ride Harry Potter and the Forbidden Journey.
-The area has two other rides: Dragon Challenge, which is a re-themed version of the former Dueling Dragons roller coasters, and the Hippogriff family coaster, which used to be the Flying Unicorn coaster.
+Hogsmeade is the area in Islands of Adventure.
+The highlight is Hogwarts Castle, which houses the signature ride Harry Potter and the Forbidden Journey.
+The area has two other rides: Hagrids Magical Creature Motorbike Adventure, a very popular themed coaster, and the Hippogriff family coaster.

 Bring some extra cash or charge cards if you’re a Harry Potter fan because the section is packed with themed shops, too.
 Buy a broomstick, robe, or wand, sample the sweets at Honeydukes, or buy something silly at Zonkos.